allegro/allegro.tech/_posts/2015-02-26-digging-into-the-system.md

 We have captured, wrote and read back exactly the same number of events - this is actually pretty good sign.

-#### Filtering the data
+### Filtering the data

-Most of the programs rely on system resources heavily (thus doing a lot of system calls) and the number of events sysdig is able to capture is overhealming - reading it line by line would be cumbersome task.
+Most of the programs rely on system resources heavily (thus doing a lot of system calls) and the number of events sysdig is able to capture is overwhelming - reading it line by line would be cumbersome task.

 Here comes great usability of sysdig: it's filtering capabilities.
 Sysdig allows you to filter on fields using number of comparison operators: ```=, !=, <, <=, >, >=, contains``` and logical ones: ```and, or, not```.